 The Lookout is to Vancouver what Centrepoint is to Sydney (and that’s not the only similarity between these two cities) and the glass lift ride to the top is exhilarating in itself.

-I peer down on all the Trolley stops – there’s 34 all up – and spy a luxury cruise liner in the Vancouver Harbour.
-And f360-degree degree perch, feel the loftiest of them all.
+Peer down on all the Trolley stops – there’s 34 all up – and spy a luxury cruise liner in the Vancouver Harbour.

 A sultry songstress tickles the ivories at the dimly-lit piano bar and the waiter shrugs in mock concern at the half-empty lounge chairs.

 Vancouver’s Grand Dame – the Fairmont Hotel – is a patient mistress and come dusk she knows the masses will come home for a nightcap.
 While in Canada, be sure to try a Ceaser Cocktail.

 One unexpected guest, you may encounter is the Lady in Red, the hotel’s resident friendly spirit.